7 December 2024 | |

 and Second I; choreography by Ksenia Zvereva,

-The Four Seasons, Sous la coupole; choreography by Ilya Zhivoi,
+The Four Seasons, Sous la coupole, A Flashback; choreography by Ilya Zhivoi,

 Russian Dead Ends II; choreography by Maxim Petrov,